 Royalty Free Music track: Smetana Dance of the Comedians from The Bartered Bride JB 1-100

 Bedrich Smetana: Dance of the Comedians from Act 3 of the opera The Bartered Bride, JB 1-100.
-Recorded by D Hamilton exclusively for Lynne Publishing.
+Classical music recorded by D Hamilton exclusively for Lynne Publishing.

 The sounds and music released under the Shockwave-Sound.com label were created by in-house staff at Shockwave-Sound.Com including Ric Viers, Bjorn Lynne, Christos Panayides and others.
 The sounds are copyrighted to Lynne Publishing, which is the company that owns Shockwave-Sound.com and all its properties.
 Any music published under this name is entirely royalty-free and free of any performing royalties collection society.

 Bedrich Smetana, a talented pianist, was known not only for his skillful compositions, but also as a symbol of Czech dreams of independence.
 While most critics cite fellow countryman Dvorak as a stronger composer, Smetana had a deeper impact on the psyche of his nation.

 Smetana began learning music at home.
 His father taught violin, and passed his knowledge to his son.
 The eager Smetana also absorbed everything he could about composition, harmony, and the keyboard.
 Later Smetana began teaching at court while he continued to publish when he could.
 He founded a piano school, and it was from these exploits that his reputation grew.

 At the same time Bohemia gained some autonomy, and the public longed for a distinct voice to represent it.
 Smetana supplied this in The Brandenburgers in Bohemia, and The Bartered Bride.
 These pieces, while not popular at once, later became his most celebrated works.